nourddeen/expenses_tracker_frontend/README.md

 This app would still need a user login function to be fully useful, and it will be added in the near future. each category and expense can be updated and deleted.

-can testing using (nourddeen) as username and password.
+test using (nourddeen) as username and password.